-Note: This diagram for example only, it may not be exactly the same as this motherboard.
+Note: This diagram is for example only; it may not be exactly the same as the motherboard you purchased.

 Driver and Utility

 There are motherboard drivers and utilities included in AOpen Bonus CD disc.
 You don't need to install all of them in order to boot your system.
 But after you finish the hardware installation, you have to install your operation system first (such as Windows 98) before you can install any drivers or utilities.
 Please refer to your operation system's installation guide.